bannerImage.png

 4. When do you have to pay Capital Gains Tax?

-You have to declare your profit, and apply the relevant tax band rate in your annual self assessment tax return.
+Typically, you have to declare your gain, and apply the relevant tax band rate in your annual self-assessment tax return.
 You then settle the bill through payment on account.

 However, if you have a second property that you're disposing of, you only have 60 days after completion to declare the capital gain and make any potential payment to HMRC.